 Plasmonic nanoparticles (Au and Ag) have been object of fascination since ancient time for the preparation of stained glass.
 Such elementary building block are extremly robust and their use in monuments stand the test of time.
 A not too far example from the laboratory is the "Sainte-Chapelle du Palais" at "l'île de la cité" in Paris (see image, wikipédia).
-This phenomenon, commonly witnessed by everyone, originates from the electromagnetic properties of metallic nanoparticles.
+This phenomenon, commonly witnessed by everyone, originates from the plasmonic properties of metallic nanoparticles.

 Optical properties of nanoparticles

-The strong optical properties of the nanoparticles can be tuned across the visible to the mid infra-red range by modifying their size and shape.
+The strong optical properties of nanoparticles (e.g. plasmonic or semiconducting) can be tuned across the visible to the mid infra-red range by modifying their size and shape.
 When such nanoparticles are organized in ensembles, collective properties are obtained that differ from those of individual particles and the resulting optical properties can be further tuned and even amplified.
 In particular, plasmon coupling in small gaps (1–10 nm) between plasmonic nanoparticles results in intense electric fields (i.e.,hot-spots) that can be exploited for many purposes, such as sensing, biomaterials, metamaterials design, switching devices, and so forth.

 Use of light to study nanoparticles self assembly